IntelLabs/nlp-architect/doc/source/kvmemn2n.rst

 Files
 =====
-- **nlp_architect/models/kvmemn2n.py**: Defines the key-value memory network model.
+- **nlp_architect/models/kvmemn2n.py**: Key-value memory network :py:class:`model <nlp_architect.models.kvmemn2n.KVMemN2N>`.
-- **nlp_architect/data/wikimovies.py**: Will download and process the data necessary to train the key-value memory network model.
+- **nlp_architect/data/wikimovies.py**: :py:class:`WIKIMOVIES <nlp_architect.data.wikimovies.WIKIMOVIES>` class that downloads and processes the data necessary to train the key-value memory network model.
-- **examples/train_kvmemn2n.py**: The primary class which processes the request to train or run inference on the key-value memory network model.
+- **examples/kvmemn2n/train_kvmemn2n.py**: The primary class which processes the request to train or run inference on the key-value memory network model.
 It in turn will call the data processing algorithm when necessary.
-- **examples/wikiwindows.py**: A key data preprocessing stage necessary when using the raw Wikipedia text knowledge base.
+- **examples/kvmemn2n/wikiwindows.py**: A key data preprocessing stage necessary when using the raw Wikipedia text knowledge base.
 It is called by data.py, or can be run independently.
-- **examples/interactive_util.py**: Called by train_kvmemn2n.py to facilitate the interactive mode.
+- **examples/kvmemn2n/interactive_util.py**: Called by train_kvmemn2n.py to facilitate the interactive mode.

 Dataset
 =======